Heze School: History

-During the Tang dynasty, Chan Buddhism was roughly divided into a "Northern School" led by Yuquan Shenxiu and a Southern School, with the Northern School being the ascendant school due its government patronage.
-Heze Shenhui was a reputed disciple of Huineng and starting in 732, began a concerted attack on the Northern School teachings.
+During the Tang dynasty, an artificial division was created in Chan Buddhism between a dominant "Northern School" led by Yuquan Shenxiu and a self-proclaimed Southern School, with the Northern School being the ascendant school due its government patronage.
+To strengthen his own position, Heze Shenhui claimed to be a disciple of the then obscurely known Huineng, and starting in 732, began a concerted attack on the Northern School teachings, the then dominant school of Chan.
 Eventually, this led to the exile of Shenhui until the An Lushan Rebellion, which devastated both Tang capitals.
 Shenhui and others were recalled to help with rebuilding the eastern capital Luoyang, and Shenhui successfully raised money for the government, which in turn reversed the exile punishment and allowed Shenhui to set up a monastery at Luoyang.

 The Northern School greatly diminished after this, but Shenhui's disciples were unable to maintain the status of the Southern School or effectively propagate its teachings until Zongmi.
 Zongmi, the fifth patriarch, was the most articulate of Shenhui's disciples and went on to write many treatises that influenced Chan Buddhism throughout East Asia.

-However, after Zongmi, the school declined further and virtually disappeared after the Anti-Buddhist Persecution of 845.
+After Zongmi, the school declined further and virtually disappeared after the Anti-Buddhist Persecution of 845.